-This BASIC program provides directory listing on . printer It will connected to CoCo. on any disk inserted in Drive O.
+This BASIC program provides directory listing on a printer connected to CoCo.
+It will operate on any disk inserted in Drive O.

-Besides providing hard copy. utility gives a little sore information than does the screen display of the disc directory under the CoCo's DOS.
-A major feature is the start. end and addition of execute addresses of all Machine Language programs.
+Besides providing hard copy, this utility gives a little POLE information than does the screen display of the disc directory under the CoCo's DOS.
+A major feature is start, end and addition of the execute addresses of all Machine Language programs.
 Another, which is very handy, is the display of the number of free granules available.
 This, of course, is available with the FREE command, but it is nice to have it on the directory -- sort two commands for the price of one!